Shaping a Smarter Electromagnetic Landscape: IAB, NCR, and RIS in 5G Standard and Future 6G: RIS

 \subsection{Outlook}

-During the Rel-19 WS, various companies and organizations proposed a study or feasibility phase for RIS, advocating for a comprehensive examination of this technology within the 5G Release 19 framework.
-The shared perspectives among the companies include: \begin{itemize} \item \textbf{Channel Modeling}: Several companies proposed to study channel modeling for RIS, including considerations of various propagation phenomena like reflection, refraction, absorption, and scattering.
-The modeling should account for different scenarios (indoor, outdoor, O2I, LoS/NLoS, etc.), large/small-scale channel variations, radiation patterns, and near/far-field behaviors.
+The ETSI ISG RIS completed its first phase, spanning two years, concentrating on exploring technological potential, validation, and standardization requirements.
+This phase concluded with the publication of three GRs.
+The organization will now enter the second phase, targeting the initial specification of the functional architecture.
+During the Rel-19 WS, various companies and institutes proposed a study or feasibility phase for RIS, which can also reflect a guide for this specification.
+The shared perspectives include:

+\begin{itemize} \item \textbf{Channel Modeling}: Unlike IAB and NCR, where the channel models between two nodes can be modeled like a transmit-receive pair using the TR 38.901 \cite{TR-38.901} channel model, RIS is seen as a reconfigurable cluster, leading to a more complex channel model.
+Industry proposals highlight the need to examine channel modeling for RIS, taking into account a range of propagation effects such as reflection, refraction, absorption, and scattering.
+Models should represent diverse environments---indoor, outdoor, outdoor-to-indoor, and line-of-sight (LoS)/Non-LoS situations---as well as fluctuations at both large and small scales, radiation characteristics, and behaviors in both near and far fields.
+ETSI GR RIS-003 \cite{ETSI-GR-RIS-003} highlights the necessity of creating models that strike a balance between detailed complexity and practical accuracy.

-\item \textbf{Use Cases and Deployment Scenarios}: The companies generally proposed to study various use cases, deployment scenarios, and operation modes of RIS, with an emphasis on their potential for improving network coverage and communication performance.
+\item \textbf{Use Cases and Deployment Scenarios}: The companies generally proposed studying various use cases, deployment scenarios, and operation modes of RIS, with an emphasis on their potential for improving network coverage and communication performance.
 This includes investigating RIS's role in both FR1 and FR2 frequency bands and exploring the potential for cooperative transmission and interference mitigation.

-\item \textbf{RIS Architecture and Control Signaling}: The companies proposed advanced control information and signaling for RIS, such as power control, signal operation, and beam management, and on the importance of studying how RIS fits into and affects the existing technology architecture.
-The idea of reusing existing beam management frameworks (such as the one specified in Release 18 NCR) and applying them to RIS was proposed.
-For instance, a similar architecture of NCR with separated RFs for control and reflection to enhance design flexibility was suggested \cite{Yuan-COMMag22}, as shown in Figure~\ref{fig:RIS}. \end{itemize}
+\item \textbf{RIS Architecture and Control Signaling}: The companies proposed advanced control information and signaling for RIS, including power control, signal operation, and beam management.
+This highlights the need to study how RIS integrates with and affects existing technological frameworks.
+Similar points are also discussed in ETSI GR RIS-002 \cite[Sec.
+7]{ETSI-GR-RIS-002}. \end{itemize}